Moddable-OpenSource/moddable/documentation/devices/moddable-four.md

 The Moddable SDK has over 150 [example apps](../../examples) that demonstrate how to use its many features.
 Most of these examples run on Moddable Four.

 That said, many of the examples that use Commodetto and Piu are designed for colored QVGA screens.
-In addition, not every example is compatible with Moddable Three hardware.
+In addition, not every example is compatible with Moddable Four hardware.
 For example, some examples are designed to test specific display and touch drivers that are not compatible with the Moddable Four display and give a build error.

 <a id="documentation"></a>
 ### Documentation